mfranzil-unitn/unitn-asd/README.md

 ## Contribute

 Feel free to contribute to the lecture notes to fix or add new content.
-Submit a pull request, editing the correct Markdown file and then compiling it to HTML using a compiler of your choice ([https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one](Markdown All-In-One) is recommended, but [https://github.com/markdown-it/markdown-it](markdown-it) does the job too).
+Submit a pull request, editing the correct Markdown file and then compiling it to HTML using a compiler of your choice ([Markdown All-In-One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) is recommended, but [markdown-it](https://github.com/markdown-it/markdown-it) does the job too).
 Make sure that the `styles.css` file is correctly interpreted.

 ## Authors